-Georgian PM steps down, warns political divisions will benefit Russia
+Georgia's controversial interior minister poised to become next PM

-Georgian Prime Minister Mamuka Bakhtadze announced his resignation on Monday after little more than a year in the job and said the country must avoid political divisions that could play into Russia's hands.
+The ruling Georgian Dream party has nominated Interior Minister Giorgi Gakharia on Tuesday for the post of prime minister, the party's chairman said, amid controversy over his handling of anti-Kremlin protests earlier this year.

-The ruling Georgian Dream party has nominated Interior Minister Giorgi Gakharia for the post of prime minister, RIA news agency cited the party’s chairman as saying on Tuesday.
+The nomination comes after Prime Minister Mamuka Bakhtadze announced his resignation on Monday after little more than a year in the job.

-Bakhtadze's resignation comes as the government's popularity has slumped following the brutal dispersal of an anti-Kremlin protest in the capital last June.
-Parliamentary elections are due in October next year.
+"I am confident that Parliament will approve [Gakharia's] candidacy," said party leader and multimillionaire Bidzina Ivanishvili in a press conference this morning.

-The prime minister said on Facebook he was stepping down because he had accomplished what he set out to do in the job.
+On Monday Bakhtadze said on Facebook he was stepping down because he had accomplished what he set out to do in the job.

 "A strategic development framework has been created, implemented, and I have therefore decided to resign because I believe that I have fulfilled my mission at this stage," Bakhtadze wrote.

-"...we must always remember that the only one who will win from the polarisation of Georgian society will be an occupying country," he said.
+Bakhtadze also warned Georgia's internal divisions would play into Russia's hands: "...we must always remember that the only one who will win from the polarisation of Georgian society will be an occupying country," he said.

 Georgia fought and lost a short war with Russia in 2008, prompting the countries to cut diplomatic ties.
 Russia went on to recognise the independence of two breakaway Georgian regions where it now has troops garrisoned.